codinglabsong/food101-classifier-sagemaker-gradio-end2end/README.md

 - Model checkpointing and flexible configuration
 - Ready for deployment (Gradio web app)
 - Gradient clipping, OneCycle LR policy, and mixed precision training (with `autocast` and `GradScaler`) for improved stability and GPU memory efficiency
+- Tests and developer tools such as ruff and black

 ## Pre-trained Weights
 Skip training and download the latest checkpoint from the